 Thrill-seekers will get their fill during The Walkin’ Dead Hampton Tours.
 Early episodes of the famous AMC show’s season six were filmed largely in Hampton.
-Every Saturday at 1 p.m., an experienced guide takes fans on an hour-long story telling stroll, providing behind-the-scenes photos and insight.
-Listen to stories about how downtown Hampton was transformed into an apocalyptic set—visitors can even take pictures at the famous dumpster scene.
+With enough interest, tours are offered on Saturdays at 1 p.m.
+An experienced guide takes fans on an hour-long story telling stroll, providing behind-the-scenes photo opps and insight.
+Listen to stories about how downtown Hampton was transformed into an apocalyptic set–visitors can even take pictures at the famous dumpster scene.

 Thrill-seekers of a different variety might enjoy an exhilarating game at the 25,000-square-foot Hot Shots Paintball and Airsoft at Windy Hill Park.
 This is one of the largest and most advanced paintball fields in the Southeast.

 All of the excitement is sure to make you thirsty.
 Sip on suds at the Jailhouse Brewing Company.
 This unique brewery is housed in the town’s original jail.
 Owners Glenn and Melissa Golden decided to transform the city landmark into their now popular brew house.
-That’s because in Henry County—history has a name.
-Part of what makes Henry County a destination worth visiting, are the people who make it come to life.
+That’s because in Henry County–history has a name.
+Part of what makes Henry County a destination worth visiting are the people who make it come to life.
 Book a tour of the Jailhouse Brewing Company and the Goldens will give you an up close look at their passion project while serving up samples of their prized craft beer.
-Sip on brews like the Mugshot IPA, Prison Camp Pils and their simple, but flavorful spring/summer ale, Saison Reprieve.
+Sip on brews like the Mugshot IPA.
 Indulge in a tasting tour, Thursday-Friday, 5:30-8 p.m. or Saturday, 2-6 p.m.

 Satisfy wanting appetites while soaking in the perfect spring weather with one of Henry County’s many patio-adorning restaurants.
 Searching for good food and a good time?
 Look no further than 15th Street Pizza and Pub.
 Home to some of the best pizza and one of the largest selections of craft beer below the Mason Dixon Line, the outdoor atmosphere does not disappoint, complete with a water feature, big screen TV’s to watch games and corn hole sets.
 For a romantic night on the town, eat alfresco at The French Market and Tavern.
 The delectable Cajun-Southern fusion is only matched by the starlit ambiance, which includes a sparkling water fountain and cozy outdoor fireplace.